junxit/us-congress-bills-113/metadata.md

 - 2014-03-05 — Referred to the Committee on Foreign Affairs, and in addition to the Committees on Ways and Means, and the Judiciary, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2014-03-05 — Referred to the Committee on Foreign Affairs, and in addition to the Committees on Ways and Means, and the Judiciary, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2014-03-05 — Referred to the Committee on Foreign Affairs, and in addition to the Committees on Ways and Means, and the Judiciary, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2014-03-06 — Committee Consideration and Mark-up Session Held.
+- 2014-03-06 — Ordered to be Reported (Amended) by Voice Vote.
+- 2014-03-06 — Referred to the Subcommittee on Immigration and Border Security.
+- 2014-03-07 — Subcommittee on Immigration and Border Security Discharged.
+- 2014-03-11 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2014-03-11 — Considered as unfinished business. (consideration: CR H2286)
+- 2014-03-11 — Considered under suspension of the rules. (consideration: CR H2268-2273)
+- 2014-03-11 — DEBATE - The House proceeded with forty minutes of debate on H. Res.
+499.
+- 2014-03-11 — Mr. Royce moved to suspend the rules and agree to the resolution, as amended. (consideration: CR H2268)
+- 2014-03-11 — On motion to suspend the rules and agree to the resolution, as amended Agreed to by the Yeas and Nays: (2/3 required): 402 - 7, 1 Present (Roll no. 117). (text: CR H2268-2269)
+- 2014-03-11 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution, as amended Agreed to by the Yeas and Nays: (2/3 required): 402 - 7, 1 Present (Roll no. 117).(text: CR H2268-2269)